coderSkyChen/Iterative-Visual-Reasoning.pytorch/README.md

 - The author [endernewton](https://github.com/endernewton) has published the codes for spatial reasoning, so this codes only contains the baseline model and the spatial reasoning model.
 Global reasoning with knowledge graph has not been added.
 - I've tried to reimplemente the project strictly according to the author's codes.
 The `crop_and_resize` function is build on top of the `roi_align` function in [ruotianluo/pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn).
 Also the weight initialization for all the modules is kept the same as the original codes(normal,xavier).
 - The pretrained backbone models come from pytorch pretrained models, using caffe pretrained models may get better results.
-- Feel free to contact me if you are encounted with some bugs.
+- Feel free to contact me if you encounted any issues.
 ## Mainly Depencies
 - Pytorch-0.3
 - Tensorboard(this is optional)